cbrnr/python-intro-short/03-Names_Expressions_Statements/03-Names_Expressions_Statements.md

 As we already know, Python outputs the *value* of the last command automatically in the REPL.
 That's why we know the value of the `1` object is `1`, and the value of the `"Hello world!"` object is `'Hello world!'`.

-To find out the type of a given object, we can use the `type` function as follows:
+To find out the type of a given object, we can use the built-in `type` function as follows:

 ```python
 >>> type(1)